Practice makes perfect

 Whether you’re looking to gain more confidence performing or simply home in on your signature sound, FLC’s Music Performance major offers a safe, challenging place to discover your artistic potential.
 As a student- musician, you’ll spend most of your time training, getting constructive feedback from your peers and professors, and falling deeper in love with music.

-Admission to FLC and the Music Department is a dual admission process.
+Admission to FLC and the Performing Arts Department - Music program is a dual admission process.
 Application to the College is through the Admission Office.
-Admission to the Music Department and its degree programs must be made through an audition admission process.
+Admission to our music programs is through an audition admission process.
 You may audition prior to acceptance by the Admission Office; however, acceptance to the Music Department does not guarantee admission to Fort Lewis College.

 "The FLC Music Department has played an incredible role in my growth as an artist and as a person.
 Having such talented and committed musicians to learn from will undoubtedly have a lasting impact on my career as a musician."